On entropic and almost multilinear representability of matroids: Group scrambling

-which has rank $m$, so each block is invertible as desired.
-Thus by \Cref{cor:transcendental_entries} the matrix $\rho\left(gtgt^{-1}\right)-I_n$ is invertible. \item Using again~\Cref{cor:transcendental_entries} it suffices to show that $\left[A,\rho\left(g\right)\right]-I_n$ is invertible for some invertible matrix $A$.
-Again, working in a basis in which $\rho\left(g\right)$ has the diagonal block form described above and taking an $A$ with the same diagonal block structure, it suffices to show this on each block separately.
+which has rank $m$, so each block is invertible.
+Thus by \Cref{cor:transcendental_entries} the matrix $\rho\left(gtgt^{-1}\right)-I_n$ is also invertible. \item Using~\Cref{cor:transcendental_entries} again it suffices to show that $\left[A,\rho\left(g\right)\right]-I_n$ is invertible for some invertible matrix $A$.
+Again, working in a basis in which $\rho\left(g\right)$ has the block diagonal form described above and taking an $A$ with the same block structure, it suffices to show this on each diagonal block separately.
 Note that for invertible matrices $A,B$, the matrix $\left[A,B\right]-I_n$ is invertible if and only if $AB-BA$ is invertible.
 To see this, note that

 Thus for each integer $m\ge2$ and each primitive $m$-th root of unity $\omega$ we need to find an $m\times m$ matrix $A$ such that

 is invertible.
 Take the matrix $A$ that acts on the standard basis $e_{1},\ldots,e_{n}$ of the column space $\C^{n}$ by $Ae_{i}=e_{i+1}$ for $i<n$, and $Ae_{n}=e_{1}$.
 Thus